Scripture Reference: Genesis 39:1-41:57

 Pharaoh awoke feeling very troubled.
 But he soon fell asleep again and he had a second dream.
 This time he saw seven ripe healthy ears of corn growing on one stalk.
 Then he saw seven more ears of corn all shrivelled up by the wind.
 The thin ears of corn swallowed the seven fat ears but the first corn still looked thin.

 Pharaoh woke up.
 He was bewildered.
 He called all of his advisors together and told them about his dreams.
 But no one knew what they meant.

-Suddenly, the baker remembered how Joseph had told him what his dream meant.
+Now, after these two years had passed, the cupbearer remembered how Joseph had told him what his dream meant.
 He went to Pharaoh and told him about Joseph.

 “Bring him to me at once!”
 Pharaoh ordered.
 A messenger went to the prison and brought Joseph before the Pharaoh.
 The Pharaoh asked Joseph to tell him the meaning of his dream.

 “I don’t know the meaning of dreams on my own.
 Only God knows the meaning and He tells me.”